stastka/docker-image-logitech-media-server/README.md

 To always get the latest version use [this url](http://www.mysqueezebox.com/update/?version=7.9.2&revision=1&geturl=1&os=deb)

 Find the [image on docker hub](https://hub.docker.com/r/doliana/logitech-media-server/)

+## Changes from original source

+- Always use latest 7.9.X version from [mysqueezebox](http://downloads.slimdevices.com/nightly/index.php?ver=7.9)
+- Change to use deb_all package to simplify installation

 ## Usage (Copied from original instructions)